Mobile Home Insurance in North Carolina

 |Homeowners Insurance Incurred Losses||$1,239,572,000|

-If you live in North Carolina and you have a mobile home, you’ll need to learn about the various insurance requirements particular to mobile home insurance in North Carolina.
+If you live in North Carolina and you have a mobile home, learning about the various insurance requirements specific to mobile home insurance in North Carolina will come in handy.

-Our complete mobile home insurance in NC review has the answers to questions like these: Who insures mobile homes in NC?
+Our complete guide to mobile home insurance in NC has the answers to questions such as: Who insures mobile homes in NC?
 Who has the best mobile home insurance?
 What is covered by mobile home insurance in North Carolina?
 How much is mobile home insurance in North Carolina on average?
-What will I need to get North Carolina mobile home insurance??
+What will I need to get North Carolina mobile home insurance?

 From average North Carolina mobile home insurance rates to lists of the top mobile home insurance companies in North Carolina, we’ve got you covered.

-Looking for North Carolina mobile home insurance quotes?
-Try out our free online quote option.
+Looking for affordable mobile home insurance in North Carolina?
+Try out our free online quote tool to get instant mobile home insurance quotes in your area.
 Type in your ZIP code, and we’ll help you find the cheapest mobile home insurance in North Carolina.

 North Carolina Mobile Home Insurance Coverage & Rates

 Homeownership is the dream of many Americans, and the type of homes we dream of owning can vary greatly.
-While some people want to live in traditional houses, many people prefer living in mobile homes, for a variety of reasons.
-But exactly what is considered a mobile home for insurance purposes?
+While some people want to live in traditional houses, many people prefer living in mobile homes for a variety of reasons.
+However, exactly what is considered a mobile home for insurance purposes?
 Is a modular home the same as a mobile home?

 For insurance purposes, a mobile home is any house that is manufactured offsite in a factory.
 The differences between a mobile home and a modular are minimal, with the major difference being modular homes are set onsite in a permanent foundation.

-The permanent foundation means that modular homes do receive lower monthly rates.
-For the purpose of this article, modular homes will be lumped in with traditional onsite built houses since the insurance policies will be the same.
+For the purpose of this article, we included modular homes with traditional, site-built houses since the insurance policies will be the same.